mrocklin/blog/_posts/work/2017-10-16-streaming-dataframes-1.md

 *This work is supported by [Anaconda Inc](http://anaconda.com) and the Data Driven Discovery Initiative from the [Moore Foundation](https://www.moore.org/)*

+*This post is about experimental software.
+This is not ready for public use.*

 <a href="{{BASE_PATH}}/images/streaming-dataframes-plot.gif">
   <img src="{{BASE_PATH}}/images/streaming-dataframes-plot.gif"
      align="right"